Skip to contents

 REML vs ML. lmer fits Gaussian models by REML by default, and a REML log-likelihood (hence its AIC/BIC) is not comparable across models with different fixed effects – exactly the canonical MAIHDA null-vs-adjusted comparison.
 When more than one model is supplied, maihda_ic() therefore refits any REML lmer model with maximum likelihood (refitML) before computing AIC/BIC, matching the behaviour of anova() on lme4 models; the estimator column records when this happened.
 For a single model the criterion is reported as fitted (the estimator column then reads "REML").

 Design-weighted fits.
 For the wemix (design-weighted) engine the criteria are reported as NA: a pseudo-likelihood with sampling weights does not define a standard AIC/BIC.
+A brms fit with sampling_weights is treated the same way: its sampling weights enter as likelihood weights, giving a pseudo-posterior whose weighted pointwise log-likelihoods are not log predictive densities, so WAIC/LOOIC are likewise reported as NA (the estimator column reads "Bayesian (weighted pseudo-posterior)").

 See also